 • Financial performance comparisons to similar already-established businesses (analogue benchmarking).

-These four feasibilities are interrelated — a great product idea in a great industry can still fail if the team is wrong or the cash is short.
-The feasibility-analysis discipline is: examine all four, decide whether to proceed, and only then start writing the business plan.
+The four feasibilities are interrelated.
+A great product idea in a great industry can still fail if the team is wrong or the cash is short.
+So examine all four, decide whether to proceed, and only then start writing the business plan.